geudde/attic-chest/pages/02.season-1/05.meeting-05/32.sweet-girl/docs.md

 <div class="author">Communicated by Miss M’Donald</div>

-Awake sweet Girl awake
+Awake sweet girl awake
 See the bright morning break
 Busy footsteps hurrying by
-Tell that now the Sun is high
+Tell that now the sun is high
 Borne on wings of purest white
 Morning spreads its fullest light
 Sore thou fearst and sore I fear
 Prying strangers roaming near
 May divulge the rumour free
 How thee I love, how thou lovest me
-Old Time strides boldly on towards Nine
+Old time strides boldly on towards nine
 And yet thou think’st not on thy Valentine
-Awake sweet Girl awake
+Awake sweet girl awake

 Lucifer

-Son of the Morning
+Son of the morning